jrkerns/pylinac/docs/source/log_analyzer.rst

     from 0 to 25000 no matter the delivered MU (i.e. it's relative).

 * **All Data Axes are similar** - Log files capture machine data in "control cycles", aka "snapshots" or "heartbeats".
-Let us assume a log has captured 100 control cycles.
+Let's assume a log has captured 100 control cycles.
 Axis data that was captured will all be similar.
 They will all have an *actual* and sometimes an
   *expected* value for each cycle.
 Pylinac formats these as 1D numpy arrays along with a difference array if applicable.
 Each of these arrays can be quickly plotted for visual analysis.
-See :class:`Axis` for more info.
+See :class:`~pylinac.log_analyzer.Axis` for more info.

 Running the Demo
 ----------------